acherm/acherm.github.io/_posts/2019-10-20-ELCETuxML.md

 I usually attend academic conferences, and I must say OSS+ELC is different.
 The number of attendees is incredible (around 2000), with many parallel tracks, demonstrations of vendors, keynotes.
-Maybe [SIGCSE 2018](https://www.sigcse2018.sigcse.org/) I've attend in Baltimore was closed in terms of scale, otherwiste it's more around 300 people.
+Maybe [SIGCSE 2018](https://www.sigcse2018.sigcse.org/) I've attended in Baltimore was closed in terms of scale, otherwiste it's more around 300 people.

 I enjoyed many talks, just to name a few:
  * KernelCI: an effort to lead the (fragmented) testing effort of the kernel, now supported by the Linux foundation and companies like Google or Redhat